The Center Conjecture for thick spherical buildings: Introduction

 \begin{cor} The Center Conjecture~\ref{centerconj} holds for all thick spherical buildings. \end{cor}

-A completely different approach for spherical buildings $B$ associated to algebraic groups $G$ and the special case of subcomplexes $K$ which are fixed point sets of the action of a subgroup $H\subset G$ can be found in \cite{BateMartinRoehrle}.
+A completely different approach to the special case of the Center Conjecture for spherical buildings $B$ associated to algebraic groups $G$ and subcomplexes $K$ which are fixed point sets of the action of a subgroup $H\subset G$ can be found in \cite{BateMartinRoehrle}.
 They show that such a subcomplex is a subbuilding or the action $Stab_G(K)\acts K$ fixes a point.
 In \cite{BateMartinRoehrleTange} this result is extended to the action $Stab_{Aut(G)}(K)\acts K$.

-{\em Acknowledgements.} I am very thankful to my advisor Prof. Bernhard Leeb for his support and encouragement, for introducing me to this problem in the joint work \cite{LeebRamos}, and for many useful comments and corrections on previous versions of this paper.
-I gratefully acknowledge the financial support from the joint program between the Consejo Nacional de Ciencia y Tecnolog\'ia (Mexico) and the Deutscher Akademischer Austauschdienst, also from the Deutsche Forschungsgemeinschaft and the Hausdorff Research Institute for Mathematics.
+In \cite{BateMartinRoehrle2} a special kind of convex subsets of such fixed point subcomplexes is also considered.

+Our arguments actually yield a more general and intrinsic version of the Center Conjecture (cf. \cite[Thm.\ 3.24]{LeebRamos}).

+\begin{cor} If $B$ is a spherical building without factors of type $H_4$ and $K\subseteq B$ is a convex subcomplex, then $K$ is a subbuilding or the action $Aut_B(K)\acts K$ has a fixed point. \end{cor}

+We define the automorphisms in $Aut_B(K)$ to be isometries of $K$ preserving its polyhedral structure induced by $B$ and such that the changes of types of vertices of $K$ correspond to a symmetry of the Dynkin diagram of $B$.
+They need not be extendable to automorphisms of $B$ (see Remark \ref{rem:ccE8}).
+Hence, we have $Stab_{Aut(B)}(K)\subset Aut_B(K)\subset Isom(K)$.

+Recently an alternative proof of Corollary~\ref{lem:no8Apt} has been given in \cite{MuehlherrWeiss} in the case of {\em thick} spherical buildings.
+They prove the analogous statement of Corollary~\ref{lem:no8Apt} for thick irreducible buildings of any type, thus, giving a proof of the Center Conjecture in the case of top-dimensional convex subcomplexes of thick spherical buildings.